kossnocorp/superstate/README.md

   .final("terminated");
 ```

-When nesting in such a state, the parent might connect the final states through an event to a parent state, allowing for a more complex logic:
+When nesting such a state, the parent might connect the substate's final states through an event to a parent state, allowing for a more complex logic:

 ```ts
 type PCState = "on" | "off";